datasentinel/datasentinel_documentation/installation/index.rst

 ============

-Datasentinel is composed of 1 repository (SaaS mode or on-premises) and agents which upload data.
+Datasentinel is composed of 1 repository (SaaS or on-premises) and agents which upload data.

 .. toctree::
    :maxdepth: 1